hashicorp/vault/website/source/guides/authentication.html.md

 ---
 layout: "guides"
-page_title: "Authentication using AppRole - Guides"
+page_title: "AppRole Pull Authentication - Guides"
 sidebar_current: "guides-authentication"
 description: |-
   Authentication is a process in Vault by which user or machine-supplied